secretstartups/handbook/business-technology/data-team/platform/index.html.md

 Process for adding a new data source:

-- Create a new issue in the Analytics project requesting for the data source to be added:
+- Create a [new issue using the New Data Source Template](https://gitlab.com/gitlab-data/analytics/-/issues/new?issuable_template=New%20Data%20Source) in the Analytics project requesting for the data source to be added:
     - Document what tables and fields are required
     - Document the questions that this data will help answer
 - Create an issue in the [Security project](https://gitlab.com/gitlab-com/gl-security/security-department-meta/issues/) and cross-link to the Analytics issue.